Portsmouth Historic Dockyard and Victorian Festival of

 |

-It doesn't look like there's room to swing a cat in HMS Victory's
+It didn't look like there was room to swing a cat in HMS Victory's

 Galley.
-In any case it should be chasing the mouse to the
+In any case it should be chasing the mouse on the

 left!
 The sailors got a tot of Rum each day - the 'splicing the